Skip to main content

 CCK Law: Our Vital Role in Veterans Law

 Special Monthly Compensation can be a tricky VA benefit to decode.
-In this article, we will break down VA SMC(s) requirements, the actual amount of compensation awarded, the two ways that a disabled veteran can qualify, and the most frequently asked questions encountered by our VA-accredited representatives.
+In this article, we will break down the specific VA SMC(s)/housebound requirements, the amount of compensation awarded, the two ways that a disabled veteran can qualify, and the most frequently asked questions encountered by our highly experienced VA-accredited law firm.

-Who We Are: Chisholm Chisholm & Kilpatrick is the leading veterans law firm in the US.
-Since 1999, CCK Law has argued many of the cases that have defined and clarified veteran disability law.
+Who We Are: Chisholm Chisholm & Kilpatrick is the leading veterans law firm in the U.S., having represented tens of thousands of veterans and their families since 1999 and recovered over $1 billion in wrongfully denied benefits.
+CCK Law has also argued many of the cases that have defined and clarified veteran disability law.

-VA SMC(s) is special compensation for veterans who are considered confined to their homes, either due to multiple, severe service-connected disabilities OR by being physically unable to leave.
+Housebound, or VA SMC(s), is special compensation for veterans who are considered confined to their homes, either due to multiple, severe service-connected disabilities OR by being physically unable to leave.
 This confinement must be expected to continue throughout the veteran’s lifetime.

-SMC(s) compensation replaces standard VA monthly disability compensation.
-Veterans receiving SMC(s) do not receive the regular monthly disability compensation.
+Housebound benefits replace standard VA monthly disability compensation.
+Housebound veterans do not receive the regular monthly disability compensation.

-There are two different paths to VA SMC(s) eligibility.
-A veteran need only meet the qualifications for one pathway to be eligible for SMC(s).
+There are two different paths to housebound eligibility.
+A veteran needs only to meet the qualifications for one pathway to be eligible for SMC(s) housebound status.

 One path to VA SMC(s) eligibility is when a veteran has at least two service-connected disabilities, with one rated totally disabling (100 percent) and another rated at least 60 percent.
 This is sometimes referred to as the “SMC Total Plus 60 Percent Rule” or the “SMC 100 Plus 60 Rule.”